Everything you need to promote events, or to learn more about them.

 I generally do ten minutes of Q & A at the end of my talks and if the room needs microphones, it’s good to have “runners'“ with microphones or a “Throw Mic.”

-If you’d like to arrange a talk or workshop with me, you can contact me via email (email@example.com).
-You can also learn more about my background by clicking below:
+If you’d like to arrange a talk or workshop with me, you can contact me via email (firstname.lastname@example.org).
+You can learn more about my background by clicking below: